-To the general public, product design may seem easy.
+To the general public, product development may seem easy.
 After all, it’s just coming up with ideas and drawing some sketches, right?
 Well, it’s a lot more complicated than that, and it’s important to understand the facts about the product design business, so that you can make an informed decision about the best approach to take in the development of your new product idea.

 Fact 1: It’s more than just appearances – Product design is about more than just making the product look cool.
 It has to take into account the functionality, safety, and legality of the design as well.
 No matter how interesting a design is, if it doesn’t work, it’s useless.
 Furthermore, if a design results in potential injury to the consumer or the product handler at the store, then it opens up issues of liability.
 Legally, the design must also be distinctive and not tread on the rights of other companies.
 It’s a massive undertaking – much more than sketching and brainstorming.